infinri/neural-forge/README.md

 ## ⚠️ **Work in Progress**

-**Neural Forge is actively evolving!** What started as a simple YAML rule framework has grown into a comprehensive AI engineering system that IS a full MCP server with PostgreSQL persistence and autonomous rule application.
+Neural Forge started as a simple YAML rule framework and has evolved into an AI engineering system that functions as an MCP server with PostgreSQL persistence and autonomous rule application.

 **Current Status:**
 - ✅ **MCP Server**: Neural Forge IS a complete MCP server with 12 tools for Windsurf/Cursor